We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Fables tells a fascinating story about some of the most beloved characters from the classic fairy tales living in a gritty real world.
 Each of the characters is forced to hide in plain sight amongst the humans in Manhattan.
 The stories told in each volume are dark and intense, and there’s not a single superhero (unless you consider the Big Bad Wolf’s incredible detective abilities a superpower).

 Outcast is one of the darkest horror comics you’ll ever read, and it’s a downright fantastic series.
 It’s all about demonic possession, with the main character able to perform exorcisms.
 All of the demons are aware of Kyle Barnes, the main character, and they call him “outcast,” which makes for some interesting interactions.
-Like The Walking Dead, Outcast has received a TV show, though it was canceled after two seasons.
+Like The Walking Dead, Outcast was turned into a TV series—but canceled after two seasons.
 The comic is still going, though, so there’s plenty more of the story to be told.

 5. East of West